-Gamma knife uses highly focused beams of radiation to treat many conditions including brain tumours and trigeminal neuralgia.
-It's a non-surgical treatment and is usually given as a single dose.
+Gamma knife uses highly focused beams of radiation to treat conditions, such as brain tumours and trigeminal neuralgia.
+It's a non-surgical treatment and usually given as a single dose.

 You will meet the doctor carrying out your procedure to discuss your care.
 It may differ from what is described here as it will be designed to meet your individual needs.

-Gamma knife can treat a number of different conditions including:
+Gamma knife can be used to treat a number of different conditions including:

 You will be asked to remove all make-up (including nail polish), hairpieces, contact lenses, glasses and dentures.